Saga car insurance review – Over 50s car insurance

 What is Saga?

 Saga car insurance reviewSaga started life in the 1950s as a provider of quality travel experiences to the over 50s.
-Saga later branched into home and motor insurance and other financial services products in the 1980s and has now become the UK's specialist provider of products and services to people over the age of 50.
+Saga later branched into home and motor insurance and other financial services products such as health insurance and a savings platform and has now become the UK's specialist provider of products and services to people over the age of 50.

 Saga car insurance key features